sbpp/sbpp.github.io/content/docs/translating.md

 ### Web Panel

-1. Navigate to the root directory of your SourceBans++ installation
+1. Navigate to the root directory of your SourceBans++ installation's `themes` folder
-2. Navigate to the `themes` folder
-3. Make a copy of the `default` theme, rename it to a name of your choosing
+2. Make a copy of the `default` theme, rename it to a name of your choosing and navigate to it
-4. Navigate to the newly made theme folder
-5. Modify `theme.conf.php` to reflect the configuration and save
+3. Modify `theme.conf.php` to reflect the configuration and save

         <?php
         // Set the name of this theme here